 |Whole Wheat Penne Rigate||1|

 |Three Bean Salad||1|

 |**When signing in please write clearly as the information needs to be input into our computer.|

 |Items Available Wednesday, April 22, 2015 9:30 – 11:30|

 |Produce||bring your own plastic bins|

 |Sign in upon arrival, then please stay in your vehicle and out of the way until all produce is unloaded and we are ready to begin distribution.
 Please wait for your number to be called via the lottery system.|

 |Whatever is received will be divided up, each agency will receive an equal allotment.
 Please be respectful of MCFOODS employees and volunteers and follow their direction.|

-There are many resources available to food pantries and soup kitchens who become members of the Community FoodBank of NJ.
-The FoodBank can provide agencies with free food available through the State Food Purchase Program (SFPP) and Commodities program.
+There are many resources available to food pantries and soup kitchens that become members of the Community FoodBank of NJ.
+The FoodBank can provide agencies with free food, available through the State Food Purchase Program (SFPP) and Commodities Program.
 There is also food available for purchase with a small shared maintenance fee.
-It is MCFOODS’ goal to help all Middlesex County Emergency Food Providers to become a member, receive training and have access and transportation to the food and resources that you are eligible for.
+It is MCFOODS’ goal to help all Middlesex County Emergency Food Providers become members, receive training and have access and transportation to the food and resources that they are eligible for.
 Please visit the Community FoodBank for more information or contact the MCFOODS coordinator email@example.com.